pytorch/pytorch/docs/source/torch.compiler_faq.rst

 This moves back to the behavior in 2.0 and will avoid tracing through any NumPy function.

-Of course, this is not a satisfactory answer if our program is mostly composed of NumPy code.
-In these cases, we can try to execute eagerly (without ``torch.compile``) the NumPy code on PyTorch by importing ``import torch._numpy as np``.
+If we want to debug through the program, rather than fully deactivating the tracer, we can execute the NumPy code eagerly (without ``torch.compile``) using PyTorch as a backend by importing ``import torch._numpy as np``.
 This should just be used for **debugging purposes** and is in no way a replacement for the PyTorch API, as it is **much less performant** and, as a private API, **may change without notice**.
-At any rate, ``torch._numpy`` is a Python implementation of NumPy in terms of PyTorch and it is used internally to transform NumPy code into Pytorch code.
+At any rate, ``torch._numpy`` is a Python implementation of NumPy in terms of PyTorch and it is used internally by ``torch.compile`` to transform NumPy code into Pytorch code.
 It is rather easy to read and modify, so if you find any bug in it feel free to submit a PR fixing it!